alumina-lang/alumina/README.md

 It has the following conveniences over C:

+- Module system, namespaces and 2-pass compilation (no header files and forward declarations needed)
-- Generics with protocols/concepts (duck-typed, similar to C++ templates)
+- Generics, protocols and mixins (duck-typed, similar to C++ templates but without specialization/overloading/SFINAE)
 - [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope
 - Block expressions
-- Lambdas (stateless only, closures are not supported)
+- Lambdas (static only, closures are not supported)
-- Module system, namespaces and 2-pass compilation (no header files and forward declarations needed)
 - Richer type system:
     - strong enums,
     - array slices,